What are ticks?

-As with most diseases, prevention is better than treatment.
-Even though we cannot prevent ticks attaching, there are several ways to reduce or minimise their impact.
-Petbarn provides are a number of tick preventative treatments for dogs, including chewable tablets, tick collars, spot-ons and spray products.
+As with most diseases, prevention of ticks on dogs is better than treatment.
+Even though we cannot prevent ticks attaching to dogs, there are several ways to reduce or minimise their impact.
+Petbarn provides a number of tick preventative treatments for dogs, including chewable tablets, tick collars, spot-ons and spray products.
 These treatments exist to keep your pet safe.
 Use our Flea, Tick and Worm Treatment Finder tool to learn which treatment products will provide your dog with complete protection against the ticks and other parasites in their area.

-In addition to preventative medication, it is essential to check your pet’s body for ticks regularly – every day is best, and especially after walks.
+In addition to preventative medication, it is essential to check your pet’s body for ticks daily, especially after walks.
 Remember that if your dog walks into long grass, undergrowth, under trees or if you have native wildlife near your pet’s environment, they are at high risk.
 If you are travelling to other areas with your dog, make sure you protect against ticks and start treatment before travelling.

-To check for ticks, run your fingertips through your dog’s coat systematically checking the whole skin surface.
-Most ticks will attach around the head, neck, chest and shoulders but they can be sneaky and attach anywhere, even inside the mouth, between the toes and under the tail.
+To check for ticks on dogs, run your fingertips through your dog’s coat systematically checking the whole skin surface.
+Approximately 85-90% of paralysis ticks will attach around the head, neck, chest and shoulders but they can be sneaky and attach anywhere, even inside the mouth, between the toes and under the tail.

 If you need any further advice about ticks and your dog, contact your nearest Greencross Vets for assistance in developing the most suitable tick prevention regime for your pet.